b-k/git-status-interactive/README.md

 git-status-interactive
 ======================

 Produce an editable list of file statuses, so you can decide whether to add/ignore/remove/... each file.
-One of the 420,000 projects on Github about Git.
+One of the 2,067,087 projects on Github about Git (as of this writing).

 The procedure for using this script:

 * Type `git istatus`.

 * Your favorite editor opens.
 There, you see the output from `git status`, which is mostly a list of files that need to be somehow handled.
-At the top is a list of instructions for some basic operations: put an `a` at the head of a line to add a file, an `i` to ignore it from now on, an `ea` to edit then add (which you'll do if you're merging), an `r` to remove the file from the repository, and so on.

 * You edit the file to specify what happens to every file.
+At the top is a list of instructions for some basic operations: put an `a` at the head of a line to add a file, an `i` to ignore it from now on, an `ea` to edit then add (which you'll do if you're merging), an `r` to remove the file from the repository, and so on.

 * When you exit your editor, your instructions are run.